AleksanderIkleiw/BarcodeGenerator/README.md

 And for both install tkinter through system's repository.

+## Please Note
+Microsoft Visual C++ 14.0 is required. some packages will fail to build if it is not installed.
+You can get it with [Build Tools for Visual Studio](https://visualstudio.microsoft.com/downloads/)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.